 Located along the Lake Michigan shore, Saugatuck, Michigan, charms its visitors with beautiful beaches, sand dunes, and an adorable waterfront downtown of boutique shops, local restaurants, and art galleries.
-It is a destination for art lovers, foodies, boaters, and anyone easily delighted by the quaintness of a small beach town.

-Additionally, Saugatuck is perfectly positioned for a weekend getaway from the Detroit and Chicago areas.
 About 40 miles southwest of Grand Rapids, it’s also an ideal day trip destination for locals and visitors of Michigan’s second-largest city.

-Disclosure: This guide to things to do in Saugatuck, Michigan, was originally posted after a day trip to Saugatuck in July 2015.
-It has been updated in June 2022.
 This post also contains some affiliate links.
 When you click on one of these links to book your lodging or make a purchase, I may earn a commission.
 Of course, this is at no extra cost to you, and I only recommend products and lodging I have or would use myself.

 Drink Craft Beer at Saugatuck Brewing Company